Facundo Valdez School of Social Work

 Academic advisers are available at each site to review and guide students on their progress to transition into the BSW program.
 It is advised that prospective students address all pre-program coursework prior to beginning the BSW program.
 Upon matriculation into the BSW program, students are assigned an academic adviser.
 Although almost all students complete the BSW program within two years of their undergraduate education, the maximum time limit is five years.
 It is the student’s responsibility, with the assistance of an academic adviser, to develop a program of study that details the semesters in which individual courses are to be taken.

-All students in social work are required to have knowledge of and adhere to the Social Work Code of Ethics.
+All students in social work are required to have knowledge of and adhere to the National Association of Social Workers (NASW) Code of Ethics.

 Transfer of credit for social work courses will not be considered unless courses have been completed at another school of social work accredited by the Council of Social Work Education (CSWE).
 Courses must have been completed within five years from the date of enrollment.